Greg-T8/eJPT/docs/labs/lab2/lab2.md

 ## Exploration

-Run Nmap to determine open connect.
+Run Nmap to determine open connections.
 The `-A` switch turns on *Advanced* and *Aggressive* features such as OS detection and service detection.
 Note that port 8000/tcp is open.

 ![](img/nmapresults.png)

-Viewing this service through a browser, I get a message indicating **cmd parameter required**.
+Viewing this service through a browser, you get a message indicating **cmd parameter required**.

 ![](img/browserresult.png)

-Same result using the `curl` command:
+You get the same result using the `curl` command:

 ![](img/curl1.png)

-At this point, I had no idea how to use the `cmd` parameter with the URL, so I had to glance back at the solution.
-Turns out the `cmd` parameter means I can pass the parameter name `cmd` with the URL.
+At this point, I had to glance back at the solution, as I had no idea how to pass the **cmd** parameter.
+As it turns out, you can pass **cmd** parameter with the URL in the form of `http://url/?cmd=`.
 This is a very common style used with web shells.

-When I pass the `cmd` parameter with the `ls` command, I can see the payload file **flag.zip**.
+When you pass the `cmd` parameter by using the `ls` command, you see the payload **flag.zip**.

 ![](img/curl2.png)

-My next task is to figure out how I can pass arguements to the `ls` command.
-Knowing that **%20** is the equivalent of a space in a URL, I was able to use additional arguments with `ls`:
+The next task is to figure out how I to pass arguments to the `ls` command.
+Knowing that **%20** is the equivalent of a space in a URL, you can use additional arguments with `ls`:

 ![](img/curl3.png)

-After peaking back at the solution, I discovered you can also use **+** in place of **%20**:
+After peaking back at the solution, I discovered you can use **+** in place of **%20**:

 ![](img/curl4.png)

-### Investigating the **tools** directory
+### Investigating the **tools** folder
-The tools directory contains an interesting Python tool, called exfil, that can be used to pass data using covert channels, including ICMP and DNS Lookup.
+The tools folder contains an interesting Python script, called **exfil.py**.

 ![](img/ls-exfil.png)

-I see that this tool is associated with a Git repository, so I used the **cat** command to view the contents of the Git config file:
+By noting the presence of the **.git** folder, you determine this tool is associated with a Git repository.
+You can use the **cat** command to view the contents of the Git config file:

 ![](img/gitconfig.png)

-Documentation for the exfil tool is available here: https://github.com/averagesecurityguy/exfil
+Documentation for **exfil.py** is available here: https://github.com/averagesecurityguy/exfil

+By viewing the README file, you learn that **exfil.py** can be used to pass data via covert channels, such as ICMP and DNS Lookup.
+This tool relies on creating a client-server connection and includes a number of dependent modules and packages:

+- Dependent Packages
+  - dnslib
+  - dpkt

+- Dependent Modules
+  - dns_lookup
+  - ping_data

+In turn, each of these modules and packages have a number of dependencies, most of which are not available on the host.

+You can use a combination of the **cat** command and the redirection operator to copy the modules to the host, but you'll eventually run into a permissions error when trying to copy the **dpkt.py** module, as it is located in a folder, `/usr/local/lib/python2.7` for which the remote shell does not have access.
+And given the host machine does not have an Internet connection to install the package, this route ended up becoming a dead in, for my case.

+However, I feel this tool is valuable, so I'm documenting it here for future use.